 Fiscal policy relies on the government's powers of spending and taxation.
 Both taxation and government spending can be used to reduce or increase the total supply of money in the economy-the total amount, in other words, that businesses and consumers have to spend.
 When the country is in a recession, government policy is typically to increase spending, reduce taxes, or both.
 Such expansionary actions will put more money in the hands of businesses and consumers, encouraging businesses to expand and consumers to buy more goods and services.
+Expansionary fiscal policy is used to increase government expenditures and/or decrease taxes which causes the government's budget deficit to increase or its budget surplus to decrease.
 When the economy is experiencing inflation, the opposite policy is adopted: the government will decrease spending or increase taxes, or both.
 Because such contractionary measures reduce spending by businesses and consumers, prices come down and inflation eases.
+Contractionary fiscal policy is used to decrease government expenditures and/ or increase taxes which causes the government's budget deficit to decrease or its budget surplus to increase.